steenk/tripledollar/README.md

 # Using $$$ as a module

-Building your code in a modular structure is most desirable, and Tripledollar is prepared to be uses as a module with the Require.js library.
+Building your code in a modular structure is most desirable, and Tripledollar is prepared to be used as a module with the Require.js library.

 	require(['http://steenk.github.io/tripledollar.js'], function ($$$) {
 		return $$$('div.my-module',